 This creamy vegan matcha latte that is healthy, delicious and vegan.
 It has lots of healthy ingredients and super easy to make.
 Great alternative to black coffee in the morning and through out the day.

 I have a lovely vegan matcha latte recipe today for you which is incredibly delicious, comforting and healthy.
-And today is going to be another one of grab a tea, sit on a comfy sofa and talk time!
+And today is going to be another one of those grab a tea, sit on a comfy sofa and talk time!